mcmire/personal-content--writings/source/blog/posts/minesweeper-1.md

 ### What's next

-The [next step][minesweeper-2] is to use jQuery to display the board instead of straight HTML.
-Then, we need to populate the board with mines.
+Now we'll [use jQuery][minesweeper-2] to display the board instead of straight HTML.

 [minesweeper-2]: /blog/minesweeper-2/